spryker-sdk/spryk/README.md

 The method Spryk is able to add methods to a specified target e.g. `Spryker\Zed\FooBar\Business\FooBarFacade` it needs some more arguments to fullfill the task as the prior mentioned Spryks.

 To get an idea what your Spryk needs take a look into the already existing Spryks.

-## How to use Spryks?

-Currently we support two ways to work with Spryks.

-1. Console based.
-2. Ui based.

-### Spryk Console

-The console tool for working with Spryks is written with Symfony's Console component.
-To work with the Spryk Console you need to add it to your `ConsoleDependencyProvider`.

-Currently available commands are `SprykDumpConsole` and `SprykRunConsole`.

-To get a list of all available spryks run `vendor/bin/console spryk:dump`.
-To execute one Spryk run `vendor/bin/console spryk:run {SPRYK NAME}`.

-When you run a Spryk, the console will ask you for all needed arguments to build the Spryk.
-You also have the ability to pass all known arguments on the console by using `--{argument name}={argument value}`.

-### SprykGui

-We also provide a [UI](https://github.com/spryker/spryk-gui) built inside the Zed application to use Spryks UI based.
-For the UI you need to run `composer require --dev spryker-sdk/spryk-gui`

-When the SprykGui module is installed you can navigation to it inside Zed.
-The first page you see contains a list of all available Spryks.
-After you clicked on of the Spryks a form will be displayed and will give you the ability to enter all argument values the Spryk needs to run.

 # How to create a Spryk?